 The next GM car to offer a belt-driven overhead camshaft was the Chevrolet Vega, which debuted in 1971.
 It spawned a Pontiac version, the Astre, in 1975, although Pontiac didn’t use the Vega’s 140 cu. in.
 (2,286 cc) OHC engine for long.
 For 1978, the Vega four was replaced by the 151 cu. in.
 (2,471 cc) pushrod “Iron Duke” engine, which Pontiac used well into the eighties.

 By the late seventies, belt-driven overhead cams were becoming very popular, particularly on inexpensive four-cylinder engines.
-Sadly, many later timing belts were far less robust than Pontiac’s was and some OHC engines had an alarming tendency to eat valves if the belt snapped.
+Sadly, many later timing belts were far less robust than Pontiac’s was, and some OHC engines had an alarming tendency to eat valves if the belt snapped.
 By the beginning of the 21st century, concerns over belt longevity — and the high cost of changing a timing belt on a modern transverse engine — prompted a move back to timing chains.
-Timing belts are now becoming rare; even Honda has adopted chain drive for its more recent engines.
+Timing belts are now becoming rare; even Honda, long a timing belt proponent, has adopted chain drive for its more recent engines.